 Several implementation considerations arise.
 First, integrating endTB regimens allows simplification of country drug formularies while retaining a range of treatment options.
 Regimens may be selected according to individual patient characteristics and preferences; they offer alternatives for drug intolerances, interactions, contraindications, resistance, and stock-outs.
 Second, further development of—and access to—rapid, reliable, resistance testing is essential both to optimize patient selection for these regimens and to detect emergence of resistance.37,38 Finally, this study underscores the need for diligent monitoring of liver enzymes and of linezolid associated toxicities.
 Hepatotoxicity is a known risk with many anti-TB drugs, including pyrazinamide, a component of all endTB regimens.17,19,35 QT interval prolongation monitoring could be optimized through risk-based strategies, for example, intensifying monitoring in persons receiving multiple QT-prolonging drugs or with arrhythmia risk factors.39,40

-The results of the endTB trial substantially improve prospects for effective, simple, all-oral, and patient-centered treatment for nearly all adults and children with MDR/RR-TB.
+The results of the endTB trial improve prospects for effective, simple, all-oral, and patient-centered treatment for adults and children with MDR/RR-TB.

+Disclosure forms provided by the authors are available with the full text of this article at NEJM.org.

 Funding Statement